nighlabs/nighcloud-k8s/KUBEDOO-LONELYNODE.md

 # Overview
 This is my single node version of a k8s cluster.
 I'm using this as a method to refine my skills to work into a larger cluster with HA.
 The cluster is deployed on a Proxmox hypervisor.

-The goal is to create a cluster which uses Talos Linux, Cilium CNI, Github for storage of configuration, Flux CD for deployment, Rook/Ceph for shared storage, an Ingress (Cilium, Traefik, Envoy, or Nginx), Cert Manager for certificates, and Vault for secret storage.
+The goal is to create a cluster which uses Talos Linux, Cilium CNI, Github for storage of configuration, Argo CD for deployment, Rook/Ceph for shared storage, an Ingress (Cilium, Traefik, Envoy, or Nginx), Cert Manager for certificates, and Vault for secret storage.

+The initial Talo cluster installation is handled by Terraform replicatable deployments.

 The overall step of what I'm envisioning will take the following steps to create:
 - ✅ Basic deployment
 - ✅ 2 NIC Cards
 - ✅ Github storage for configuration
-- ✅ Install Cilium
+- ☑️ Install Cilium
-- ✅ Flux CD
+- ☑️ Argo CD
-- ✅ Flux CD -> Backport Cilium
+- ☑️ Argo CD -> Backport Cilium
-- ✅ Flux CD -> HCP Vault Secrets w/ vault-secrets-operator
+- ☑️ Argo CD -> HCP Vault Secrets w/ vault-secrets-operator
-- ✅ Flux CD -> Cilium as L2 Load Balancer
+- ☑️ Argo CD -> Cilium as L2 Load Balancer
-- ✅ Flux CD -> Ingress (Envoy)
+- ☑️ Argo CD -> Ingress (Envoy)
-- ☑️ Flux CD -> Rook Ceph w/ External Ceph
+- ☑️ Argo CD -> Rook Ceph w/ External Ceph
-- ✅ Flux CD -> Cert Manager
+- ☑️ Argo CD -> Cert Manager
-- ☑️ Flux CD -> Vault
+- ☑️ Argo CD -> Vault
-- ☑️ Flux CD -> Cloudflare Tunnels
+- ☑️ Argo CD -> Cloudflare Tunnels

+## Create the host machines and bootstrap K8s
+- Boot the machine - set it's IP to 172.16.1.41
+- Log into Terraform Cloud: `terraform login`
+- Apply the terraform configuration in terraform/kubedoo-lonelynode: `terraform apply`

+# Old/Obsolete Sections
+With FluxCD's company Weaveworks dissolving, I'm rearchitecting with ArgoCD.
+As part of that effort, I've taken to using Terraform for the initial cluster configuration and ArgoCD installation.

+This has made a lot of the discussions to be a bit obsolete.

 ## Secrets discussion
 Overall, there's several styles of secrets for FluxCD: SOPS, Sealed Secrets.
 Both SOPS and Sealed Secrets allow you to take files with secrets in them and encrypt/decrypt the sensitive data.
 The cypher text is then stored inside of the files before checking them into GitHub.